FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

 - It will evaluate AccessPolicies connected to the ``fhirUser``.

 .. warning::
-  Requests using a user-level scope are not limited a pre-defined context, e.g. a Patient compartment.
+  Requests using a user-level scope are not limited to a pre-defined context, e.g. a Patient compartment.
 Therefore all matching resources are returned to the client.
 It is highly advised to implement additional security measures using a custom plugin or :ref:`access policies <feature_accesscontrol_permissions>`, e.g. by enforcing a certain Practitioner or Encounter context.

 System-level scopes
 -------------------